Park Hill, Sheffield

 Park Hill is a housing estate in Sheffield, South Yorkshire, England.
 It was built between 1957 and 1961, and in 1998 was given Grade II* listed building status.
 Following a period of decline, the estate is being renovated by developers Urban Splash into a mostly private mixed-tenure estate made up of homes for market rent, private sale, shared ownership, and student housing while around a quarter of the units in the development will be social housing.
-The renovation was one of the six short-listed projects for the 2013 RIBA Stirling Prize.
+The renovation was shortlisted for both the 2013 and 2024 RIBA Stirling Prize, for the first and second phases of the redevelopment respectively.
 The Estate falls within the Manor Castle ward of the City.
 Park Hill is also the name of the area in which the flats are sited.
-The name relates to the deer park attached to Sheffield Manor, the remnant of which is now known as Norfolk Park.
+The name relates to the deer park attached to Sheffield Manor Lodge, the remnant of which is now known as Norfolk Park.

 History

 Park Hill was previously the site of back-to-back housing, a mixture of 2–3-storey tenement buildings, open ground, quarries and steep gennels (alleyways) connecting the homes.
 The streets were arranged in a gridiron with terraces of back-to-back housing; a row facing the street, backed with a row facing inwards to a court-yard.
 There were shared privies unconnected to mains drainage.
 One standpipe supported up to 100 people.
 It was colloquially known as "Little Chicago" in the 1930s, due to the incidence of violent crime there.
 Clearance of the area began during the 1930s.
 The first clearance was made for the Duke/Bard/Bernard Street scheme in 1933.
-The courts were replaced with four storey blocks of maisonettes.
+The courts were replaced with four-storey blocks of maisonettes.
 In 1935 it was proposed to clear the central area which included streets to the south of Duke Street; South Street, Low Street, Hague Lane, Lord Street, Stafford Street, Long Henry Street, Colliers Row, Norwich Street, Gilbert Street and Anson Street.
-John Rennie, the city’s Medical Officer of Health, concluded:
+John Rennie, the city's Medical Officer of Health, concluded: